-This installation should also be commissioned and ready to start generation in early January.
+This installation should also be commissioned and ready to start generation by spring.

-Once all installations are complete we will be able to re-calculate the projections made in the Share Offer document and issue share certificates to investors.
-Based on the above programme we plan to do this early in the New Year.
+Once all installations are complete we will be able to re-calculate the projections made in the Share Offer document and issue share certificates to investors. .

-This is an aerial view of the first of the two solar PV arrays on the Lord George Building at Dulwich College.
-It comprises 108 panels that will generate some 26MWh of electricity and save around 14 metric tonnes of CO2 emissions annually.
-The second array should be operational in early January.
+This is a rooftop view of the first of the two solar PV arrays on the Lord George Building at Dulwich College.